axettone/manuals/cryptography/rsa/encrypt_a_file_simple.md

 ## Decrypt

-`openssl enc -d -aes-256-cbc -in PALANTIR-Guide.pdf.aes -out PALANTIR-Guide.pdf`
+`openssl enc -d -aes-256-cbc -salt -in PALANTIR-Guide.pdf.aes -out PALANTIR-Guide.pdf`

 >You will be prompted for a password.

+## A note for macOS users

+On macOS there's an old version on openssl, using MD5 as the digest algor by default.
+This may result in lower security and interoperability issues.
+You should use `-md md5` if you're decoding a file encoded on macOS, unless you specify a better hashing algo.